arunKumarNOP/Hide-in-png/README.md

 Hide files in PNG
 ====
 Using this script you can hide any file in a PNG image.
-The script creats a fake chunk and add the file to that chunk which is ignored by PNG processing tools but it can be retrived later.
+The script creates a fake chunk and add the file to that chunk which is ignored by PNG processing tools but it can be retrived later.

 Requirement
 ====